panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 In the example above `products` is an array of product objects.

-Now you have to perform a simple manipulation with the list of products &mdash; group the products by category.
+Now your task is to group the products by category.
+The result would look like this:

 ```javascript
 const groupByCategory = {